utrack/shaclngo/rdft/README.md

 RDFT uses struct tags to map Go struct fields to RDF predicates:

 - `rdf:"<predicate>"`: Specifies the RDF predicate URI for the field
-- `rdf-type:"localized"`: Indicates that the field contains localized text (with language tags)

 Special predicates:
 - `@id`: Maps to the resource URI itself